Allagash River Canoe TripsMaine Canoe Trip on the Allagash Wilderness Waterway

 Please keep in mind that, no reservation is booked until we receive your deposit and you have a confirmation from us.

 The Allagash River has been enjoyed by paddlers and sportsmen for over 100 years.
 Since the mid-1960’s the Allagash River has been preserved and managed as a State park, now known as the Allagash Wilderness Waterway (AWW).
 The many Ranger stations and Rangers that work along the river corridor assist paddlers, maintain campsites and character of the river.
 Several sights of significance are worthy of traveling to such as: polar ice caves, locomotives at Eagle Lake and Allagash Falls.

 With many access points you can choose a trip length and river section that fits your paddling style and we are happy to discuss the many options you have.
-Our Transportation service means that you drive to our base in the town of Allagash where the Allagash and St. John Rivers meet, we will load your gear into our vehicle and drive you to the desired starting point on the river to start your paddle back to Allagash.
+Our Transportation Service means that you drive to our lodge in the town of Allagash, where the Allagash and St. John Rivers meet.
+We will load your gear into our vehicle and drive you to the desired starting point on the river to start your paddle back to Allagash.
 You have the choice to camp on our property, rent a cabin the night before your trip or drive in the day you arrive.
-Our Shuttle service means that you drive into your desired starting point with your vehicle and we drive it to Allagash or another location while you are paddling on the river.
-In most cases we ask that you to mail a key to us prior to the trip along with a description of the vehicle and deposit.
+Our Shuttle Service means that you drive to your desired starting point with your vehicle and we drive it to your take out destination while you are paddling on the river.
+Prior to your trip we will contact you to make arrangements for us to have a key to your vehicle.
 Prices are based per vehicle with a discount for multiple vehicles.
-Click on the Canoe Trip Planning page for more information and helpful links.

 Canoe Landing / Locating Your Vehicle